plainionist/plainionist.github.io/_drafts/clean-arch.md

 # Interface Adapters

+## Which data is passed to and returned from a use case interactor?

+DOUBLE check with the book: this is actually about BOUNDARIES! i think i can pass entities from one internal interactor to another one. once this internal interactor becomes public we should again check what is passing a boundary

+Interactors define input DTOs (Data transfer objects) and output DTOs which are most convenient for the use case. in his book uncle bob writes that entities should not be passed to use cases or returned from use cases

+Uncle Bob:
+> We don't want to cheat and pass Entity objects or database rows.
+> We don't want the data structures to have any kind of dependency that violates the Dependency Rule.
+>
+> [...]
+>
+> Thus, when we pass data across a boundary, it is always in the form that is most convenient for the inner circle.

+All methods we have defined on the interactors so far are simple functions which return results.
+Therefore we dont need to define input or output ports as interfaces - we can have simple DTOs for input and output.

 ## What is the role of the presenter then?

 ideally a presenter is converting data only.
 It converts data which is most convenient for one layer into data which is most convenient for the other layer.